Castlepollard: Name

-The name Castlepollard comes from the name of a castle or fortified manor built by the English army captain Nicholas Pollard in the early 17th century.
-The village's official Irish name is Baile na gCros (anglicised Ballinagross), meaning "town of the cross (or crossroads".
-However, the name Cionn Toirc (anglicised Kinturk), meaning "head of the boar", has also been applied to the village.
-The townland of Kinturk Demesne covers the southern part of the village.
+The name 'Castlepollard' comes from the name of a castle or fortified manor built by the English army captain Nicholas Pollard in the early 17th century.
+The town's official Irish name is Baile na gCros (anglicised Ballinagross), meaning "town of the cross (or crossroads)".
+However, the name Cionn Toirc (anglicised 'Kinturk'), meaning "head of the boar", has also been applied to the town.
+The townland of Kinturk Demesne covers the southern part of Castlepollard.